rocky-linux/documentation/docs/guides/cms/wordpress-on-lamp.md

     GRANT ALL PRIVILEGES ON LOCALDEVELOPMENTENV.* TO 'admin'@'localhost';
 ```

-Flush privileges to ensure changes are applied:
+Flush privileges to ensure application of changes:

 ```bash
     FLUSH PRIVILEGES;